 14. IHRA safety rules pertaining to safety requirements in bracket type cars will be followed according to your ETs.

 15. Every car will be issued a number and will receive points.
 Drivers will receive 20 points for each race entered (must make 1st round by crossing the commitment to race line at the front of the staging lanes under power), and 10 round points for each round of competition won.
 No transferring points from one class to another.
 Bonus points will be issued each race for the following: 3 points for Race Win, 2 points for runner-up or 1 point for semi-final.
 All races are point races except the ECD Invitational event or stated otherwise.
-We have 27 point races scheduled, but only the competitors best 15 event scores will count toward the points championship.
-Please keep in mind the more times a racer competes in ECD events the more opportunities they will have to better their score (remember it’s the 15 BEST scores that count, not just the first 15).
-NEW 2012 BONUS POINTS: For each race entered over 15 the racer will receive 1 bonus point for every event that is completed in 2017.
+We have 24 point races scheduled.
+PERFECT ATTENDENCE BONUS POINTS: Racers who attend all 2017 points races will receive 1 bonus point for every event that is completed in 2017.
 Example: If you attend all 24 races and they are completed you would receive 24 bonus points.
-This is more incentive for racers to run all the races possible in 2012.
-ECD will try to get 15 events if we have to do it on Friday nights or two races in one day.
+This is more incentive for racers to run all the races possible in 2017.
 No cost to join the points, if you enter a race you will be in the ECD points program.
-2012 Points will end the weekend before the IHRA Bracket finals.
+2017 Points will end the weekend before the IHRA Bracket finals.
 In the event a points race is rained out we will schedule a double event in the following two weeks.
 This will be 2 races in one day not a double points event.
 So when we get rained out plan on racing 2 races the next week.